gifale95/eeg_encoding/README.md

 # Building and evaluating encoding models of EEG visual responses using DNNs

-Here we provide the code to reproduce the results of our paper preprint:</br>
+Here we provide the code to reproduce the results of our data resource paper:</br>
 "[A large and rich EEG dataset for modeling human visual object recognition][paper_link]".</br>
 Alessandro T. Gifford, Kshitij Dwivedi, Gemma Roig, Radoslaw M. Cichy